MDAnalysis/mdanalysis/package/CODE_OF_CONDUCT.md

 # Enforcement

-When a report is send to us we will reply a soon as possible to confirm receipt, we strive to answer in less then 24 hours.
+When a report is send to us we will reply a soon as possible to confirm receipt, we strive to answer in less than 24 hours.
 We will review the incident and determine, to the best of our ability

 - what happened